Problem · Dubai to US market entry

 Three predictable failure points.

 • Category anchor missing.
 The Dubai firm describes itself by vertical and geography.
 "Leading UAE infrastructure group."
 "Regional industrials platform."
 "Gulf-based cyber operator."
 The American buyer is scanning for the US category: an EPC contractor in energy transmission, a specialty chemicals producer serving US midstream, a managed detection and response vendor inside the Fortune 1000 set.
-Without the US category name, the firm reads as adjacent to three categories instead of anchored in one.
+Without the US category name, the company lands as adjacent to three categories instead of anchored in one.
 The comparison set the buyer assembles does not match the offer.

 • US cadence mismatch.
 Dubai commercial cycles reward relationship-warming, patience, and layered intermediaries.
-The US commercial cycle reads two weeks of silence as disinterest and assumes the deal died.
+The US commercial cycle judges two weeks of silence as disinterest and assumes the deal died.
 The American buyer expects same-day or next-day reply after the first call, a concrete next step held inside a week, and a written follow-up that closes open questions rather than restating the rapport.
-The Dubai cadence reads as slow or uninterested from the other side, and the buyer moves to the next option.
+The Dubai cadence lands as slow or uninterested from the other side, and the buyer moves to the next option.

 All three failures are architectural.
 None of them are fixed by more face time, a US sales hire alone, or better slides.